marmistrz/stardict-tools-ancient-greek/README.md

 Run `transliterate.sh` to transliterate the keywords.
 The keywords MUST be diacritics-less.
 To compile dictionary with duplicate keywords you need to have `stardict-tools (<< 3.0.2) | stardict-tools (>= 3.0.5)`

-The script doesn't support escape sequences in the entries.

 ===============================

 Thanks to the folks from Stackoverflow